DylanRussell/nursing-home-app/README.md

 Ideas for new features:

-A way for the end user to configure the requirements around when a visit must occur and who (Doctor or Nurse) should administer it.
+A way for the user to configure the requirements around when a visit must occur and who (Doctor or Nurse) should administer it.
 Right now this logic is hardcoded into the app.

 A way for the user to see if a facility has been meeting it's visit requirements.